Modern architecture of Kaunas: Religious buildings

 As Lithuanian national identity was being restored, religion gained increasing importance in public life.
 The expansion of the city also created a demand for new churches in recently incorporated districts.
-Several were built in the modernist style, including the Church of St. Anthony of Padua (architect Antanas Bistrickas, 1936) near the Kaunas Zoo; the Church of St. Vincent de Paul (architect Nikolaijus Mačiulskis, 1934) in Petrašiūnai; the Church of the Sacred Heart of Jesus (architect Algirdas Šalkauskis, 1938) in Šančiai; and the Evangelical Reformed Church (architect Vaclovas Michnevičius, 1940) in Naujamiestis.
+Several were built in the modernist style, including the Church of St. Anthony of Padua (architect Antanas Bistrickas, 1936) near the Kaunas Zoo; the Church of St. Vincent de Paul (architect Nikolaijus Mačiulskis, 1934) in Petrašiūnai; the Church of the Sacred Heart of Jesus (architect Algirdas Šalkauskis, 1938) in Šančiai; and the Evangelical Reformed Church (architect Vaclovas Michnevičius, 1940) in Naujamiestis which is nicknamed the little sister of the Basilica of the Resurrection of Christ.

+In 1933 - 1934, the Kaunas Priest Seminary Rectorate building, designed by architect Reisonas, was constructed near the historic buildings in the Kaunas Old Town and in the interwar period was used not only by the Rectorate but also by Church Heritage Museum.

-The most important symbol of the reborn nation, however, became the Church of the Resurrection of Christ.
+The most important symbol of the reborn country of Lithuania, however, became the Christ's Resurrection Basilica, which was planned as a Lithuanian nation's pantheon.
 Conceived from 1926 as the principal architectural landmark of the city, the ambitious project by Karolis Reisonas required substantial public donations, which led to repeated interruptions in construction.
-The church was not completed before the war, and final construction and adaptation for worship were only finished after the restoration of Lithuanian independence.
+The church was not completed before the war, and final construction and adaptation for worship were only finished after the restoration of Lithuanian independence in 1990.

+In 1930, the 500th death anniversary of the Lithuanian Grand Duke Vytautas the Great was commemorated by building the Kaunas Mosque, which replaced the older mosque which was built in 1906, for the Lipka Tatars who were settled in Lithuania by Grand Duke Vytautas the Great during the Middle Ages.